cgkineo/adapt-homeButton/README.md

 Controls whether the home button is hidden or not

 #### **\_hideBackButton** (boolean):
-Controls whether the back button is hidden or not
+Controls whether the back button is hidden or not.
+Applies to *contentObjects.json* only.

 #### **\_redirectToId** (string):
 The page ID that the home button should redirect the user to.
 Use when overriding standard behaviour such as redirecting to an introductory page from the menu.